 - EARLY REGISTRATION IS ENCOURAGED.

-- Registration should include a conference with a faculty advisor and/or college counselor.
+- Registration should include a conference with a faculty advisor and/or college admissions representative.
 Students are urged to arrange for early conferences in planning for any future term.

 - The college reserves the right to cancel, reschedule or alter the meeting times of any course.
 Students must follow the drop/add procedure to add another course/section to replace the cancelled section.